g-martens/ansible-references/config/README.md

 ```

-You can create and edit two files in each of your ansible project directorys that configures the behavour of ansible and the ansible-navigator command. an ansible project directory is directory from which you runs your playbooks by using the ansible, ansible-playbook and ansible-navigator commands.
+You can create and edit two files in each of your ansible project directory's that configures the behavior of ansible and the ansible-navigator command. an ansible project directory is directory from which you runs your playbooks by using the ansible, ansible-playbook and ansible-navigator commands.

 The file you can create or edit are: